Firedrake Dragon (Maquette)

 Firedrake Dragon Maquette

 A hyper-realistic 1/12th scale sculpture of a Dragon.
-If Dragons were real, they could look like this!
+If Dragons were real, they could look like this – wing loading and anatomy are all workable for the real world.
+This beast could really fly.

 My dragon has evolved from an archosaurian ancestor, so the basic anatomy is inspired by related groups – pterosauria, dinosauria (particularly theropoda), aves and crocodilia.
 The skull is relatively heavily built for a flying creature, though the internal structure of the bones would follow an avian/pterosaur pattern – hollow and light, with thin walls strengthened and supported by internal struts, with the skull further lightened by large openings (fenestrae) within the skull itself.
 A carnivore taking prey in mid flight, the jaws and teeth are based on related species that feed predominantly on smaller, fast-moving prey (fish, birds and flying insects).